<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Why is that?

-That catapulted the amount of money we could send into creditors, based on our debt plan (see below).
+That catapulted the amount of money we could send to creditors, based on our debt plan (see below).

 Of course, you only want to use this strategy at your discretion.
 Combining households + finances is a BIG decision!